Your are given a string s containing only digits. Write a function to return the number of ways to decode using the following mapping:

 Complexity Analysis

-Time Complexity: O(n) - We iterate through the string once.
+Time Complexity: O(n) where n is the length of the string.
+We iterate through the string once.

-Space Complexity: O(n) - We use an array of length n + 1 to store the number of ways to decode the first i characters of the string.
+Space Complexity: O(n) where n is the length of the string.
+We use an array of length n + 1 to store the number of ways to decode the first i characters of the string.